2024ACTL1101/Neel-Srivastava/README.md

 ---
 **Testimonial:**

-**John Doe:** (Change to your name)

-Throughout ACTL1101, I have mastered the topics listed in principles of actuarial science, and the coding assignment work is mine.
-I feel much more prepared for my future career.

-😄😄😄
+**Neel Srivastava:**

+Throughout this course, I've been exposed to a wide variety of principles on actuaral science.
+Particularly, the data science and financial mathematics components of this course interested me the most.
+As a result, I feel more confident about what I want to pursue in the future.